MGSimard/vertexblog/README.md

 - [x] Set up database (Vercel PostgreSQL w/ Drizzle ORM)
 - [x] Complain on Github about months-long multi-project schema drizzle bug that tries to kill your DB with a sequence drop
 - [x] Complain on Github about another driizzle bug where .default(false) & .default(sql`FALSE`) don't work on boolean()
-- [ ] Wait until Drizzle makes use of their funding and unfucks this major fuckups
+- [ ] Wait until Drizzle makes use of their funding and unfucks these major fuckups
 - [x] Password hashing with Argon2, NIST guideline requirements
 - [x] Sign in, sign out
 - [x] Enter password twice prompt, crosscheck on FE & BE